-Why isn’t Slack in the Magic Quadrant for Unified Communications?
+Why isn’t Slack in the Gartner Magic Quadrant for UC?

-Gartner released their latest Magic Quadrant for Unified Comms at the end of July.
-As keen onlookers into the enterprise collaboration space, we couldn’t help but ponder why some key messaging players like Slack, Workplace by Facebook, Google and others weren’t included.
-Slack never appears in any of the Magic Quadrants, but is heavily on the minds of enterprise IT & UC managers (who we work with daily at Mio).
+Gartner released their latest Magic Quadrant for Unified Comms at the end of July 2018.
+As keen onlookers into the enterprise collaboration space, we couldn’t help but wonder why some key messaging players like Slack, Workplace by Facebook, Google and others weren’t included.
+Slack never appears in any of the Magic Quadrants, but is heavy on the minds of enterprise IT & UC managers (who we work with daily at Mio).

 Since this is something many others might have wondered as well, we’ve summarized our analysis and findings below.
 Read on to find out where Slack and other enterprise messaging apps fit into Gartner’s analysis, and our take on what this means for the future of UC.